mikkrieg/robogers/README.md

 ## Known Bugs
 * Users can input multiple numbers to get a new result, but inputting a number that is 2x less than the previous will not work as expected.
-* Inputting the same number will remove values, inputting that number a third time will return them
+* Inputting the same number will remove values, inputting that number a third time will return them.

 ## Technologies Used
 * HTML